MinecraftHopper/MinecraftHopper/_help/installing-java/index.markdown

 ## Verifying if Java is installed {#verifying}

-Optional: You can check which version of Java may be already installed on your computer by following these instructions.
+You can check which version of Java may be already installed on your computer by following these instructions.

 First, open up a terminal (Win11, macOS, Linux) or Command Prompt (Win10, Win8.1, Win7)